 Catch up on the Sean ‘Diddy’ Combs trial so far

-By Kara Scannell, Lauren del Valle, Nicki Brown, Eric Levenson, Way Mullery andd Alisha Ebrahimji, CNN
+By Kara Scannell, Lauren del Valle, Nicki Brown, Eric Levenson, Way Mullery and Alisha Ebrahimji, CNN

 (CNN) — The federal trial of the United States of America v.
-Sean “Diddy” Combs has captured much of the world’s attention in its first four weeks in session.
+Sean “Diddy” Combs has captured much of the world’s attention in its first four weeks of testimony.

 The prosecution is continuing to present its case, where it is seeking to prove Combs and some in his inner circle constituted a criminal enterprise that used threats, violence, kidnapping and other means to coerce women into “Freak Offs” with male escorts and to protect his image.